M. E. Clifton James: I Was Monty's Double

 In 1947, James had made a brief (non-speaking and uncredited) appearance as an extra in the film Holiday Camp, playing a holidaymaker in a dance floor scene, along with Jack Warner and Kathleen Harrison.
 In 1954, James published a book about his exploits, entitled I Was Monty's Double (released in the US as The Counterfeit General Montgomery).
 The book became the basis for the script of the 1958 film starring John Mills and Cecil Parker, with James playing himself and Montgomery.
 The script was "tweaked" for effect.
 "Operation Copperhead" became "Operation Hambone", and additional elements of comedy, danger and intrigue were added, including a fictional kidnapping attempt by enemy forces.

 He also appeared in a short cameo role (again non-speaking and uncredited) as Field Marshal Montgomery (using a mix of original postwar footage of Monty inspecting an RAF passing-out parade and close-up shots of James) in the 1957 film High Flight, starring Ray Milland.
+He also appeared as himself in The Night We Dropped a Clanger.

-On 20 January 1959, James appeared on an episode of the American TV quiz show series To Tell the Truth where a panel of celebrities had to ascertain which of the three uniformed actors present, all claiming to have been Monty's wartime double, was telling the truth.
+On 20 January 1959, James appeared on an episode of the American TV quiz show series To Tell the Truth, where a panel of celebrities had to ascertain which of the three uniformed actors present, all claiming to have been Monty's wartime double, was telling the truth.

 Death

-James died on 8 May 1963, at his home on Thorn Road in Worthing, Sussex, aged 65.
+James died on 5 May 1963, at his home in Heatherstone Road in Worthing, Sussex, aged 65.